Why straight teeth?

 You can achieve a straight smile using clear aligner technology or braces.
-For a whiter smile consider using teeth whitening products or ask your dentist about professional teeth whitening options.
-Lastly, if you have missing teeth, you need to replace them with prosthetic teeth.
+For a whiter smile, you should consider using OTC teeth whitening products or you can ask your dentist about professional teeth whitening options they offer.
+Lastly, if you have missing teeth, you need to replace them with some sort of prosthetic teeth.
 Talk to your dentist about tooth replacement options using bridges and dental implants to get your full set of teeth back!

 (2) Feeling good

-Having crooked teeth reduces your self-confidence.
-Sadly, people with crooked teeth smile less often, don't take as man pictures, and are constantly worried about being judged by their flawed smile.
-Some people learn to maneuver their lips or tilt their heads in such a manner to hide their smiles.
-Straightening your smile can definitely improve your quality of life and it has a huge impact on your overall confidence.
+Having crooked teeth can certainly reduce your self-confidence.
+Sadly, people with crooked teeth tend to smile less often, don't take as many pictures, and are constantly worried about being judged by their flawed smile.
+Some even learn to maneuver their lips or tilt their heads in such a manner to hide their smiles.
+Straightening your smile can improve your quality of life and have a huge impact on your overall confidence.

 (3) Healthier teeth

-Having crooked teeth makes it more difficult to brush and floss your teeth.
-As a result, people with crowded teeth are at a much higher risk of developing dental cavities and tooth infections.
+Crooked teeth trap more food particles.
+They are also more difficult to brush and floss.
+As a result, people with crowded teeth are at higher risk of developing dental cavities and tooth infection.
 Crooked teeth are particularly susceptible to developing cavities in-between the teeth (known as interproximal cavities).
-Straightening your smile makes it easier to maintain adequate oral hygiene.
-As a result, you're likely to reduce your chances of developing dental cavities after you straighten your smile.
+Straightening your smile makes it easier to maintain proper oral hygiene.
+As a result, you're less likely to develop dental cavities and other tooth related problems.

 (4) Healthier gums

-Having straight teeth can also protect your gums.
+Having straight teeth also protects your gums.
 Teeth that are pressed tightly against one another are more difficult to clean.
-Similarly, gap teeth contribute to food trap and lead to bone loss.
-This increases your likelihood of developing gum disease as you age.
+Similarly, having gaps in-between your teeth can also contribute to food getting trapped.
+These increase your likelihood of developing gum disease.
 Gum disease causes your teeth to become sensitive, loose, and possibly infected.
-Many people who end up losing all of their teeth, lose them as a result of gum disease precipitated by crooked teeth.
-Straightening your smile helps improve your gum health.
-This helps you clean your teeth better to improve your gum health so you can keep your teeth!
+Many people who end up losing all of their teeth, lose them as a result of gum disease precipitated by having crooked teeth.
+Straightening your smile helps you clean your teeth better so that you can keep your teeth in old age.

 (5) Fresh breath

-Straightening your smile could also mean saying goodbye to stinky breath.
-This is because crooked teeth gather more plaque and tartar.
-This plaque and tartar buildup causes you to develop bad breath, also known as halitosis.
-Unfortunately, many people with bad breath aren't even aware that they're suffering from halitosis.
-So how can you tell if you have persistent bad breath?
-Here are a few ways to check if you suffer from bad breath:
+Straightening your smile could also mean saying goodbye to having stinky breath!
+Crooked teeth gather more plaque and tartar that can cause you to develop bad breath, also known as halitosis.
+Unfortunately, many people who suffer from bad breath aren't even aware that they have halitosis.
+Here are a few ways to test to see if you suffer from bad breath: